ranjanjena007/transformer_finetune_ner/README.md

 # Transformer NER Project

-## This project is to demonstrate finetuneing of transformer ner model
+## This project is to demonstrate finetuneing of transformer ner model, added development branch